Blackened Salmon Recipe

 If I had a dollar for every time we had Cajun Catfish when I was little, I would be rich.
 One of Aunt Marcia’s favourite recipes, there were at least six different clippings in her recipe box for various ways of serving cajun-style fish.
 Cajun, as many of you know, is a mispronunciation of French Arcadians who moved from Canada to New Orleans.

-We’ve adapted the popular American recipe of Blackened Catfish to Blackened Salmon.
+We’ve adapted this popular American recipe to Cajun Blackened Salmon.
 Serve with creamy mash and broccoli.
 This can be whipped up in less than 30 minutes so makes a great mid-week dinner.

 - 2 salmon fillets You can use skin on, I prefer skinless

 - 1 glug olive oil

 - 15 grams garlic butter

 - Heat a fry pan to medium / high.

 - Add olive oil to the pan to heat through.

 - When hot, lay the salmon fillet in (skin side down).

 - Heavily coat the top side of the fish with a mix of the dried spices..